hashicorp/packer/website/source/docs/templates/engine.html.md

           "inline": ["echo $TESTVAR"]
         },
     ```
-    Valid variables to request are: "ID", "Host",
+    Valid variables to request are: "ID", "SourceImageName", "Host",
     "Port", "User", "Password", "ConnType",
     "PackerRunUUID", "SSHPublicKey", and "SSHPrivateKey".
     Depending on which communicator you are using, some of these values may be